-A flyaway writer’s retreat might be just the thing to inspire your next bestseller.
-Stick Logitech’s compact keyboard in your carry-on for top typing wherever you travel.
-Slim, light and good for up to five months on a single charge, the Mini features full-sized keys which are sculpted to suit your fingertips, while its solid metal build reduces the rat-a-tat that would otherwise earn the ire of fellow passengers.
-Backlighting lets you continue crafting your novella even after the cabin lights are dimmed, plus an emoji shortcut means you’ll easily find the right smiley to celebrate when you get published.
+A writer’s retreat might be just the thing to inspire your next bestseller.
+Stick Logitech’s compact keyboard in your backpack for top typing wherever you travel.
+Slim, light and good for up to five months on a single charge, the Mini features full-sized keys which are sculpted to suit your fingertips.
+Its solid metal build reduces the rat-a-tat that would otherwise earn the ire of fellow authors, while an emoji shortcut means you’ll easily find the right smiley to celebrate when you get published.

 Matador Camera Baselayer 2.0

 Wrapping up for a winter shoot?
 Don’t leave your camera without a jacket.
 Matador’s padded pouch protects DSLR and mirrorless models from the elements.
-A drawstring bottom means you can easily adjust the size to suit your snapper (and its barrel), while a magnetic closure makes access quick and easy.
+A drawstring bottom means you can easily adjust the size to suit your snapper and its barrel, while a magnetic closure makes access quick and easy.
 Heading into a December downpour?
 Roll the top of the drybag liner tightly shut for IPX6 waterproofing.
-There’s also a zipper pocket for lens caps, memory cards or tiny snacks.

 Google Nest Cam (wired)

 It takes staying power to catch Santa in the act.
-Nod off after a nip of eggnog and he’ll deliver his load without you knowing.
-Can’t fend off the festive Zs?
+Can’t resist the Christmas Zs?
 Use Google’s indoor Nest Cam to record the man in red coming down your chimney.
 Designed to keep a smarter eye on your abode, the wired watcher works day and night to intelligently detect movement and alert your phone if anything’s occurring.
-Activity Zones can be configured to cover the fireplace, while a Nest Aware subscription unlocks 30 days of 1080p video event history – so you can figure out if it’s really the elves who keep nicking your cookies.
+Activity Zones can be configured to cover the fireplace, while a Nest Aware subscription unlocks 30 days of 1080p video event history.

 Recently unwrapped an iPad?
-Lucky you.
-Now try using it while you rustle up Christmas grub, without splattering its Retina display with all sorts of sauces.
-Helpfully, the HoverBar Duo can keep your kitchen assistant close but out of cranberry’s way.
+The HoverBar Duo can keep it close in the kitchen but clear of the cranberry sauce.
 Clip your slate in place and the hinged holder will clutch it where you need it.
 Its weighted base will stand firm on countertops, while the included clamp can attach to any edge.
-Tilt your tablet for easy-to-read recipes or go horizontal for an overhead lunch prep livestream.
-It’s compatible with all kinds of iPads, including the Mini 6.
+Tilt your tablet for easy-to-read recipes or go horizontal for entertainment while you rustle up lunch.